Rahul-Sahani04/React-Frontend-Development-Roadmap/Basics/Readme.md

 React is a popular JavaScript library for building user interfaces, especially single-page applications where you need a dynamic and interactive user experience.
 Developed by Facebook, React allows you to build reusable UI components.

+You can also visit this site to try out some these examples that are used in these repo.
+[Link to the Website](https://react-sample-projects.vercel.app/basic)

 ## Setting Up Your Environment ⚙️

 1. **Node.js and npm**: Make sure Node.js and npm (Node Package Manager) are installed.